 Learn how to use and get the most out of your air fryer with our handy, printable cooking times chart.
-Print this chart and keep it on your fridge so you have an easy reference to cook all of your favourite foods to the air fryer.
+Print this chart and keep it on your fridge so you have an easy reference for cooking all of your favourite foods in the air fryer.

 - What Can You Air Fry?